 I want to help support this event, how can I do that?

-This event could not happen if it weren't for the support of our volunteers, partners and sponsors.
+This event could not happen if it weren't for the support of our volunteers, climbers, and sponsors.
 There are many ways to help support this event - but all involve giving.
-See our contact page to email a director or coordinator about the way you are interested in participating.
+Email the director if you are interested in participating. email@example.com

 Who runs this event?